nsatya02/rag-sql/README.md

 # rag-sql

 A custom AI agent that can query either your LlamaCloud index for RAG-based retrieval or a separate SQL query engine as a tool.
+A hybrid AI assistant combining SQL data analysis and RAG document retrieval to answer for user queries.
+Built with a modern tech stack, it intelligently routes queries to the appropriate tool (SQL or RAG) for accurate and context-aware responses.

 ## Features